GET SUN SMART IN SECONDS

-The sun is strongest when it’s hottest
+Myth: The sun is strongest when it's hottest

 Temperatures usually peak slightly later in the afternoon and tend to vary more than UV levels throughout the day.
 On warm, sunny summer days, enjoying the weather later on can still be pleasant and may reduce the risk of burning.
 However, regardless of the time of day, if the UV level reaches 3 or higher, it’s important to take appropriate sun safety measures.

-I can’t get sunburnt on cloudy days
+Myth: I can't get sunburnt on cloudy days

 You may hear this during gloomy UK summers, but it isn’t true!
 Harmful UV rays can still pass through clouds.
 Even on cloudy days, it’s important to check the UV index.
 If it reaches 3 (moderate) or higher, the sun can still be strong enough to cause sunburn, particularly for people who burn easily or have lighter skin tones.

-The sun in the UK isn’t strong enough to give me sunburn
+Myth: The sun in the UK isn't strong enough to give me sunburn

 Sun exposure can still be high, especially between mid-March and mid-October.
 Even if it doesn’t feel warm or the day is cloudy, it’s easy to underestimate how strong the sun can be, so remember to check the UV index.
 A simple way to judge this is the ‘shadow rule’: if your shadow is shorter than your height, the sun is strong and it’s time to take extra care.

-You can’t get sun damage through glass
+Myth: You can't get sun damage through glass

 While being indoors mostly protects you from sunburn caused by UVB rays, UVA rays can pass through glass and penetrate deeper into the skin.
 Spending long periods near windows, such as driving or sitting in a conservatory when the sun is strong, can increase the risk of long-term skin damage from UVA exposure.